-A range of approaches should be used available so that each case is dealt with individually, rather than in a mechanistic manner.
-The early involvement of parents is important.
+A range of approaches should be available so that each case is dealt with individually, rather than in a mechanistic manner.
+The early involvement of parents is also important.
 Possible courses of action are:

-- loss of privileges e.g. banned from clubs - sanctions, e.g. referral to Headteacher - fixed term suspension - involvement with external agencies - daily report, to monitor positive and negative behaviours - displacement - contract, code of conduct between those involved (with consequences clearly outlined) - support group approach e.g. 'Circle of Friends', peer support - restorative support and practice may be used - peer mentoring approach e.g. bully and victim discuss events with supervision from trained peer mentors in order to reach an amicable solution (for low level incidents) - for severe incidents that go against Child Protection or Criminal Law Procedures, the school will consider whether to report them to outside authorities.
+- loss of privileges e.g. banned from clubs - sanctions, e.g. referral to Headteacher or Senior Leadership Team for S4 / SLT sanctions (see Behaviours, Sanctions and Rewards Policy) - · fixed term suspension - involvement with external agencies - daily report, to monitor positive and negative behaviours - displacement for specific activity - contract, code of conduct between those involved (with consequences clearly outlined) - support group approach e.g. 'Circle of Friends', peer support - restorative support and practice may be used - peer mentoring approach e.g. bully and victim discuss events with supervision from trained peer mentors in order to reach an amicable solution (for low level incidents) - for severe incidents that go against Child Protection or Criminal Law Procedures, the school will consider whether to report the incident to outside authorities, e.g. the police